solita/solita.github.com/_posts/2025-01-31-elasticsearch-as-read-database.md

 ## Test setup

-I created a new ASP .NET Core 8 project with connections to local SQL Server and Elasticsearch (using docker).
+I created a new ASP .NET Core 8 project with connections to local SQL Server (version 2019) and Elasticsearch (version 7.11.0).
+Both of the databases were running in docker.
 The code can be found [here](https://github.com/solita/sqlserver-vs-elasticsearch).
 The project contains a very simple test entity with just 3 properties which are written and read from the database.
 All the read tests were done with 100k entities in the database.
 Write tests were done to empty database.
 The tests were done with bombardier <sup>[7]</sup>.
 Read tests were made with 5 simultaneous connections and 100 requests.
 Write tests were made with 1 simultaneous connection and 5 requests.
 All tests were made with a powerful modern laptop.

 Tests included: